countable-web/open-source-corporation/sales/FILTER.md

 Record the RFP due date, organization and link in a spreadsheet, along with its score as follows:

   * 20 points if the RFP is in your niche of products and services.
 Partial points if the industry matches, but not the exact service/product (it's nearby).
   * 10 points for tech match.
-Mention of any from: Django, Node, Postgres, Vue, React, javascript, web mapping, etc.
+Mention of any from: Django, Node, Postgres, Vue, React, javascript, web mapping, etc. Deduct points for .NET, SAP.
   * 10 points if the final result publicly browsable, for portfolio value.
   * 10 points if scoring criteria are provided.
   * 10 if scoring criteria is explained in the RFP.